TagRanger®

 The Relay settings cover the configuration of the LoRaWAN (Network Profile) and the ranging reporting period over the relay link only.

-As you change configuration settings this value will update whenever you press the "Save" button.
+As you change the settings this value will update whenever you press the "Save" button.
 This allows you to preview the battery life for any given setting.
-It is essential you make good use of the duty cycle calendars to optimise this figure.
+You should make good use of the LoRa Radio and GPS calendars to optimise this figure.

-The battery life calculation also uses some fixed values which can also be adjusted.
-These can be found on the App 'Settings' page under "Battery Life Calculation Settings"
+The battery life calculation uses some fixed values which can also be adjusted.
+These can be found on the App 'Settings' tab under "Battery Life Estimation".
+Make sure the battery capacity is set to the correct value for your device.

 You can edit each individual setting as required, however we would strongly recommend you set up a Profile first and apply the profile to your device.
 This makes configuration of multiple Tags less time consuming and in particular can ensure your Network Profile for your Tag and Finder are the same.